racenis/tram-sdk/README.md

 #### Should do sooner

-- Add a additive/mix blend for specular lights
 - Move view and projection matrices into Render
 	- They are currently in Renderer
 	- They would work better in Render